-NEMAA Track & Field League 2019: information for new members
+NEMAA 2021: information for new and existing members

-All six league fixtures take place at Monkton Stadium, Jarrow, on Monday evenings.
-Field events now start at 6.15 and track events at 6.30 so you need to arrive by 6pm to register and choose your events for the night.
+At League fixtures, the field events start at 6.15 and track events at 6.30 so you need to arrive by 6pm to register and choose your events for the night.
 Don’t forget to bring your yellow NEMAA membership card with you on your first visit as proof of paid-up membership.
 You can also save time by pre-entering your events and paying online – details of how to go about this can be found on the NEMAA website: northeastmastersathletics.weebly.com.
-If you would like to take part but haven’t yet joined NEMAA there’s still time but you need to have done so before you go to Monkton (see Geoff Hewitson or Jayne Henderson if you want any more information or an application form).
+If you would like to take part but haven’t yet joined NEMAA you will need to have done so before you go to Monkton as new registrations are not taken on the night.
+See Geoff Hewitson or Sharon Bridge if you want any more information or an application form.

 Sprints: 100m, 200m, 300m, 400m

 Points are scored in 5-year age categories so you are always effectively competing against people in your own age range.

 A 1-2 for Crook AC in the Ladies' 3000m Championship - Jo Raine (Gold) and Caroline Teasdale (Silver) leave the rest of the field trailing in their wake!

 - Athletes are responsible for assembling in the correct start area for their race in good time.
 Listen for announcements over the public address system.